What changes about marketing at this stage

 An AI-aware workflow: The team knows where AI can speed research, production, analysis, and testing, while protecting the strategic work that cannot be automated.

 The end state is not a bloated department.
-It is a sharper function: one that helps the company choose better, sell more clearly, and compound the right signals.
+It is a sharper function: one that helps the company choose better, sell more clearly, and act on the right signals.